8bitbug/time-clicker/README.md

-# Time clicker
+# Idle Time clicker

-An unique idle game about time, your objective is to get as much time as possible
+An unique idle game about time, your objective is to get as much time as possible,